Black Bricks Using K37 - A Striking Colour for New Builds

 - Use with traditional architecture for an instant modern upgrade.

 - Use for a feature wall by the entrance of a building, and use water and plants to enhance the look.
-A waterfall on or by the wall is particularly striking, and you can use the contrast of the soft shapes and colours of flowers and plants to contrast against the smooth black brick wall.
+A waterfall on or by the wall is particularly striking, and you can use the contrast of the soft shapes and colours of flowers and plants to contrast against the smooth black wall.

 - Be creative with your choice of mortar colour to create different effects.
 Use different types of colour mortar, you can also achieve striking effects using grey, red, black or yellow mortar.
-You can also choose to have the mortar flush with the K37 black bricks or slightly recessed to create a shadow line – the ways of laying them really are endless!
+You can also choose to have the mortar flush with the bricks or slightly recessed to create a shadow line – the ways of laying them really are endless!
 (H3)

-Click the links below to see some examples of the ways our past clients have used K37 black bricks in their builds:
+Click the links below to see some examples of the ways our past clients have used K37 bricks in their builds:

 Boundary Park warehouse and office block in Johannesburg

-Where is Black Brick Best Used?
+Where are these Best Used?

 Black Brick Oxide can be used in builds anywhere in the world.
-Black bricks can make a bold statement whether used with the backdrop of the rolling green countryside, or in the city.
-A major benefit of using black brick in the city is that it won’t become discoloured or dirtied by city pollution, unlike lighter coloured materials.
+These bricks can make a bold statement whether used with the backdrop of the rolling green countryside, or in the city.
+A major benefit of using a dark brick in the city is that it won’t become discoloured or dirtied by city pollution, unlike lighter coloured materials.
 It is not uncommon to see relatively new builds that used lighter materials that look shabby quickly due to the chosen material’s inability to withstand real-world use.

-The use of black brick oxide in new builds and renovations offers architects a way to bring any build into the modern day.
-The use needs to be thought of as a key feature of the build, incorporated into the planning stage before the design is finalised, so that other key features of the build can work to enhance the use of the black brick.
-K37 Black bricks are bold, modern, and practical, and they demand the chance to take centre stage and not be an afterthought.
+The use of black ceramic oxide in new builds and renovations offers architects a way to bring any build into the modern day.
+The use needs to be thought of as a key feature of the build, incorporated into the planning stage before the design is finalised, so that other key features of the build can work to enhance the use of the brick.
+K37 bricks are bold, modern, and practical, and they demand the chance to take centre stage and not be an afterthought.